The Service Level Agreement (SLA) Made Easy

 A Simple SLA

-- A customer who agrees to receive and pay for the service according to the SLA (me)
+- A customer who agrees to receive and pay for the service and add a tip (you)

 - The penalty, or other options that are available to the purchaser if the SLA is not met (reduced tip)

-A More Complex SLA
+A Non-Negotiable SLA

 Company X signs a service level agreement (SLA) with Company Z. Company X agrees to host a website for Company Z on Company X’s servers.
 The two companies negotiate what will be covered by the agreement, how long the agreement will be in effect, how much Company Z will pay for the service at the level specified in the SLA, and what the penalties will be if Company X does not deliver in accordance with the SLA.

-Company X agrees to provide the contact information (phone and email) for an engineer for Company Z to contact at any time the website is not available.
-The SLA also includes an escalation path, all the way to the CTO of Company X if service breakdowns are not resolved within the specified timeframes.
+Company X agrees to provide contact information for Company Z to contact at any time the website is not available.
+The SLA also includes an escalation path all the way to the CTO of Company X if service breakdowns are not resolved within the specified timeframes.